 Let's look at a few of the options that have been available for sellers to get cash back in a short sale.
 Not all of these are still available, but it gives you an idea of the programs you can look for and how to qualify.

 Before you go looking just anywhere for a chance to make money on a short sale, be sure you know how to find legitimate opportunities.

 If you're in doubt about whether a payment to you is legal, make sure the payment you receive is reflected on your closing disclosure (formerly the HUD-1).
 Most sellers get into trouble with short sale fraud by deceiving a lender or withholding information from a lender.
 As long as the money you receive is noted on the closing disclosure, then you're relatively safe.

 A short sale can be complicated, and even more so if you have a line of credit, home equity loan, or other liens against your home.
 Consult a legal and tax advisor about what a short sale means for you.

 The best-known cash incentive program for a short sale was a HAFA short sale, which ended in December 2016.
 This was a government program, Home Affordable Foreclosure Alternatives, part of former President Obama's Making Home Affordable Program.

 If your lender participated in HAFA and you qualified for HAFA to purchase a short sale, then you could have received up to $3,000 at closing.
 The rules for a Fannie Mae HAFA short sale were different.
 These paid up to $3,000 to the seller, as well, provided the transaction made it to the short sale closing and beat the foreclosure deadline.

 It was also possible to get $3,000 through a Freddie Mac HAFA short sale, but this type of short sale required preapproval in advance.

 How to Get Cash for an FHA Short Sale

-Chase Bank Pays Cash Incentives for Certain Short Sales
+Examples of Bank Incentives for Short Sales